algolia/instantsearch/docs/src/getting-started/search-store.md

 ## Understanding how the search store synchronizes with Algolia

-Every time the state of the store is mutated, it will produce a new call to the Algolia API.
+Every time the state of the store is mutated, it will send a new call to the Algolia API.
 The moment the response comes back, the state is updated and all components observing the results will be able to re-render if needed.

 ```javascript